 Ziva held his gaze defiantly for a few seconds, before looking away.
 When she looked back, he had turned away.

 A couple of hours later saw Harry heading back to the hotel.
-Despite the temptation to let it all go and get thoroughly soused, he'd paced his drinking carefully; anything more than slight inebriation tended to make him lose control of his powers somewhat, which would be rather bad - random lightning strikes landing in a city were never good news.
+Despite the temptation to let it all go, he'd paced his drinking carefully; anything more than slight inebriation tended to make him lose control of his powers somewhat, which would be rather bad - random lightning strikes landing in a city were never good news.